v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-compute-overview.md

 ![On premises batch](./assets/risk-grid-compute-assets/01-on-prem.png)

-Azure provides [an elegant solution for risk grid computing](/azure/batch/) using Azure Batch.
+Azure provides an elegant solution for risk grid computing using Azure Batch.
 Customers can use Azure Batch to extend their existing risk computing grid, or to replace on-premises resources with a completely cloud-based solution.

-One option for the risk processing grid worker nodes to access modeling data is connecting to data stored on-premises when connecting to Azure with a hybrid network.
+Connecting directly and securely to the Azure cloud is fully supported.
+The Batch risk processing grid worker nodes can access modeling data when connecting to data stored on-premises when connecting to Azure with a hybrid network.
 The customer can also upload data to appropriate storage within Azure, allowing Batch to have direct access to the data.

 ## Secure connectivity to Azure